 It’s traditional to give wedding favours during weddings (though you don’t have to), and the key members of the wedding party usually get something extra-special.
 Ask your chief bridesmaid to help you in choosing gifts for your in-laws, and add a personal touch with an included little message.

 Above, clockwise form the top: Old School Personalised Vintage Inspired Clear Glass Flask | Silver Plated Wedgwood Wine Bottle Stand | Personalised Pen and Box Set | Brushed Silver Pocket Watch

 7) Communicate With Your Partner-To-Be

-On the day, many brides take to the tradition of not seeing her partner until the ceremony itself.
+On the big day, many brides take to the tradition of not seeing their partner until the ceremony itself.
 So, you may want to ask your chief bridesmaid to act as a messenger between you and your partner on the day of the wedding, ferrying notes and maybe even small gifts.
-Conversely, you could ask your chief bridesmaid to organise a “first look” between yourself and your partner.
+On the other hand, you could ask your chief bridesmaid to organise a “first look” between yourself and your partner.